 Instead, by going after Neobank's smaller, less secure third-party providers, attackers can launch a web supply chain attack and steal valuable financial and personal data.

 Mainstream security approaches, such as using a Web Application Firewall (WAF), fall short of preventing these attacks.
 To address this threat, Neobanks must gain client-side visibility with a webpage monitoring solution to detect and stop these attacks in real time and keep their users safe.

 Neobanks are bringing a new force to the Banking sector.
 They challenge traditional banks by delivering highly engaging digital banking experiences and are quickly amassing users all across the globe.

-If you're interested in knowing how Jscrambler is helping Neobanks secure their apps and users, talk to us!
+If you're interested in how Jscrambler is helping Neobanks secure their apps and users, explore our enterprise plans and talk to us!

 June 9, 2021 | By Jscrambler | 5 min read

 Online Banking and Financial Services: Is Enough Being Done to Protect the End-User?